 Run the following command after you have installed the Android SDK Command-Line tools through Android Studio, as highlighted in step 2.

 We are now ready to start our first project.
 Open up Android Studio and click, "Create New Flutter Project".
 Set your Flutter path to the relative path to where you cloned the Github command.
 For this example, Flutter was downloaded to a MacinCloud server account home directory: /Users/<username>/flutter

 Note: if the path is incorrect, you will see an error at the bottom stating, "Flutter SDK is not found in the specific location".

 Set the location for your project, choose the languages of your preference for iOS and android.
 For this example, we used Swift and Kotlin.
 Finally, set your project name.
-It is important to note that all characters must be lowercase.
-When you startup your project, notice how you have a starter project with the material framework being imported for you.
-We are going to start off by working off the main.dart file.
-Lets create two child widgets, one will be to center the data, the other will be the widget that contains the data. '
+It is important to note, all characters must be lowercase.
+When the project starts up, notice there is a starter project with the material framework already imported for you.
+Start by working off the main.dart file.
+Lets create two child widgets: one will be to center the data, and the other will be the widget that contains the data.

 child: Text("Hello World!")